zhilizju/Awesome-instruction-tuning/README.md

 # Awesome-instruction-tuning
-A curated list of open-source instruction tuning datasets, models and papers.
+A curated list of open-source instruction tuning datasets, models, papers, repositories.

 ## Datasets and Models

 ### Modified from Traditional NLP